Does turmeric help with inflammation of the joints and other organs?

-This site is not really about treating specific conditions like osteoarthritis or diabetes with this or that; it is all about including small amounts of these important phytochemicals daily in our foods.
+This site is not really about treating specific conditions like osteoarthritis or diabetes with this or that; it rather concerns using small amounts of these important phytochemicals daily in our foods.
 Prevention always was better than a cure, and though totally ignored, still is today.

-I am a strong believer that we eat certain foods, not because of their wonderful taste, but because they are good for us.
-The powerful theme in today's nosh is that you only have to enjoy those meals that titivate the taste buds, which almost certainly means there is added sugar and they are made from highly refined ingredients.
+I am a firm believer that we eat certain foods, not because of their wonderful taste, but because they are good for us.
+The powerful theme in today's recipes is that you only have to enjoy those meals that titivate the taste buds, which almost certainly means there is added sugar and too much salt, and they are made from highly refined ingredients.
 Who eats chickpeas, or lettuce and kale, broccoli and pumpkin because of their stunning flavour?

-Luckily turmeric is one of those spices that adds an enormously rich flavour to our food; we find it a great pleasure to add it daily in small amounts to our cooking.
+Luckily turmeric is one of those spices that adds an enormously rich flavour to our food; we take great pleasure in adding it daily in small amounts to our cooking.

 Does turmeric help with the inflammation always associated with raised blood sugar, and diabetes in general?
 What does the research say?